codewithsom/Summer-Internship-2022/Day-6/Assignment-2/JavaScript Quiz (Basic Level-2).md

 * More specifically, a function is a `Function` object.
 * This enables a function in JS to have special properties like the ability to invoke.
 * This also means that a function has certain methods attached to it.
 Namely `bind()`, `apply()`, `call()`.
 * It also has some properties attached to it since essentially it IS an object.
-They are :- `name` and `length`
+They are :- `name` and `length`.

    ```js
    function greetUser() {
        console.log("Good Morning 😊 ")